 Depending on factors including the severity of the addiction, Fentanyl withdrawal can last weeks or months.
 Managing this phase is important because opiate addiction is a progressive condition with a high rate of relapse.
 An effective detox procedure that targets withdrawal will decrease the chance of a relapse.
 You do not have to fear withdrawal.
 Waismann Method® of rapid detox can virtually eliminate a painful withdrawal.
 Our pioneering rapid opiate detox has given thousands of our patients their hope and lives back over the last decade.
 Our top priorities are safety, comfort and results.
-Our programs are individualized for each of our patients as no two cases of Fentanyl addiction are the same.
+The programs are individualized for each of our patients as no two cases of Fentanyl addiction are the same.

 Call us today at 800-423-2482 for more information in the most humane, fast, private and effective way to go through Fentanyl withdrawal.